£100k Childcare Cliff Edge: How to Keep Your Free Hours

 What if only one of us works?

-You can't get Tax-Free Childcare or extended free childcare hours, both require both parents to be working (or one parent if you're a single parent).
+You can't get Tax-Free Childcare or the 30 hours for working parents—both require both parents to be working (or one parent if you're a single parent).
 You do get the universal 15 hours once your child turns 3, regardless of working status.

 I'm self-employed with variable income, how does the £100k test work?